VuKhoa23/WhereAndWhen/README.md

 And because this is an application that extensively utilizes dates, I have to handle various date-related cases, such as calculating the number of days until a trip, determining the number of days since a trip was taken, and more.

+Because the external API only allows queries with two letters country code.
+So I have to generate all available country and their country codes into my program.

+To make the program more user-friendly, I avoid using the built-in alert() and confirm() functions.
+Instead, I construct custom methods using HTML Modals, creating a smooth user experience.

 For this project, I created two models: User and Trip.
 Implement RESTful APIs with Django REST Framework

 | METHOD | URL                         | Result                                                                                  |